Hauntings – residual or ‘real’?

 Active hauntings — that is, hauntings involving the spirits of people who’ve died — are more rare.

-The spirits may visit at regular times of day or on specific dates.
-However, instead of acting in the same way each time, they will respond to changes in the environment.
+Those spirits may also visit at regular times of day or on specific dates.
+However, instead of acting in the same way each time, they respond to changes in the environment.
 They may interact with ghost researchers.

 At first, he seems to be a residual energy haunting.
 He repeats the same dialogue.
 His physical movements repeat as well, as he murders his wife again and again.

-Then, Brogan is interrupted by an American tourist, and it’s clear that Brogan is an actual ghost.
+Then, Brogan is interrupted by an American tourist.
+Right away, it’s clear that Brogan is an actual ghost.

-The easiest way to tell the difference between a haunting with a sentient spirit and a residual energy haunting is to interact with it.
+The easiest way to tell the difference is to try to interact with it.

 Your goal is to see if its behavior changes, and if it responds in any way to you and your team.